 - The ETSP is not a pass/fail exam but is used to determine general academic knowledge that would have been taught in general education courses.
 Students are encouraged to do their best because their performance will affect funding and future students of the college.

 - In addition to the ETSP, students completing an Associate of Applied Science in Business must also take the Business Exit Exam.

 - Students completing the Associate of Applied Science in Paralegal Studies must also take the Paralegal Exit Exam in addition to the ETSP.

 - Vol State now administers the HiSET exam instead of the GED.

 - Paper-and-pencil testing and computerized testing options are available.

-- The total cost for the HiSET test is $75.00 for first-time examinees. $50 is paid online at hiset.ets.org when registering for a test date, and $25 is paid directly to the Vol State Testing Center prior to testing.
-The re-test fee is $10.
+- The total cost for the HiSET test is $75.00 for first-time examinees. $50 covers the cost of the HiSET exam itself, and $25 covers the Test Center administration fee.
+The re-test fee is $10 per subject.

 - Results of the computer-based test are received immediately at the completion of testing, and results for the paper-and-pencil test are available about two weeks after testing.

 International Codes Council (ICC) - Building Codes Exam